Charles Barry: Background and training

 Born on 23 May 1795 in Bridge Street, Westminster (opposite the future site of the Clock Tower of the Palace of Westminster), he was the fourth son of Walter Edward Barry (died 1805), a stationer, and Frances Barry (née Maybank; died 1798).
 He was baptised at St Margaret's, Westminster, into the Church of England, of which he was a lifelong member.
 His father remarried shortly after Frances died and Barry's stepmother Sarah would bring him up.

 He was educated at private schools in Homerton and then Aspley Guise, before being apprenticed to Middleton & Bailey, Lambeth architects and surveyors, at the age of 15.
 Barry exhibited drawings at the Royal Academy annually from 1812 to 1815.
 Upon the death of his father, Barry inherited a sum of money that allowed him, after coming of age, to undertake an extensive Grand Tour around the Mediterranean and Middle East, from 28 June 1817 to August 1820.

-He visited France and, while in Paris, spent several days at the Musée du Louvre.
+He visited France and, while in Paris, spent several days at the Louvre.
 In Rome, he sketched antiquities, sculptures and paintings at the Vatican Museums and other galleries, before carrying on to Naples, Pompeii, Bari and then Corfu.
 While in Italy, Barry met Charles Lock Eastlake, an architect, William Kinnaird and Francis Johnson (later a professor at Haileybury and Imperial Service College) and Thomas Leverton Donaldson.